 Getting your arms around Social Security can be pretty complicated.
 Misinformation, partially informed opinions, and complex benefits formulas can easily lead one down an incorrect—and costly—path.
 That's why it is important to work with your financial advisor to develop a Social Security claiming strategy that can serve as the foundation of your overall retirement income plan.

 Myth #1: You must claim your Social Security benefit at age 62

 Many people are adamant that Social Security benefits must begin at age 62.
-This is a myth: 62 is the earliest age you can claim your benefit, but, it’s not the only age.
+This is a myth: 62 is the earliest age you can claim your benefit, but it's not the only age.

 Wait until age 70 and lock in a "bonus":